ben-trainer/osTicket/README.md

 <p>

 11.)
-Next step is to download and install php-7.3.8, right click it and extract all into the PHP folder we just created in the C drive.
+Download and install php-7.3.8, right click it and extract all into the PHP folder we just created in the C drive.

-Now download and install mysql-5.5.62, open the file, accept the agreement, do a typical install.
+ - Download and install mysql-5.5.62, open the file, accept the agreement, do a typical install.
 Ensure “Launch the MySQL Instance Configuration Wizard” is checked and click finish.
+ - Make sure to click standard configuration, install as windows service, and create a username and password for the root account.
+Next > Execute > Finish.
+This will install osTicket’s database to store data and tickets.

 <p>
 <img src="https://i.imgur.com/PdNVV4Q.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Make sure to click standard configuration, install as windows service, and create a username and password for the root account.
-Next > Execute > Finish.
-This will install osTicket’s database to store data and tickets.

 <p>
 <img src="https://i.imgur.com/1lQnARR.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 11.)
-With that done we will go to the start menu and search for IIS, right click it and run as an administrator
+Go to the start menu and search for IIS, right click it and run as an administrator

-Navigate to the PHP Manager button and double click to Register new PHP version.
+ - Navigate to the PHP Manager button and double click to Register new PHP version.
 Path the install to the PHP folder we made within the C: drive, and click the PHP executable (.exe) and click ok

-Give the server a quick restart and continue
+ - Give the server a quick restart and continue

 <p>
 <img src="https://i.imgur.com/pjdn5c3.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>